joeytwiddle/significant-white-space/README.md

 - "I like curly braces!"

-    > - Don't use sws.
-And also don't fear it.  sws sync allows you to edit *either* format, so you can collaborate with crazies without leaving your bubble.
+    - Don't use sws.
+But also, try not to fear it.  sws sync allows you to edit *either* format, so you can collaborate with crazies without leaving your bubble.
 (Having said that, sws does place some restrictions on the style of code in traditional format.)

 - "Why do you hate curlies?"

-    > - I haven't really made up my mind on this yet, I'm just trying to keep my options open.
+    > I haven't really made up my mind on this yet, I'm just trying to keep my options open.

 - "Are there any advantages to coding without curlies?"